Biocomputing-Research-Group/SEMQuant/README.md

 ### Running The Database-searching

-There are two two to run Sipros_OpemMP for database searching: one for running on a single MS2 file via `-f` and another another processing multiple MS2 files via `-w workingdirectory`.
+There are two ways to run Sipros_OpemMP for database searching: one for running on a single MS2 file via `-f` and another another processing multiple MS2 files via `-w workingdirectory`.

 ```bash
 #!/bin/bash